SOCIAL WORK STUDENT BECOMES A BRIDGE FOR FELLOW REFUGEES IN BOISE

 True strength is measured not only by a person’s ability to overcome great struggles, but by their determination to turn and grasp the hands of those who still struggle.
-Boise State University senior Shukuru Kamulete is an example of such strength.
+Boise State University senior Shukuru Kamulete is an example of just such strength.

 “As a refugee myself, I understand the struggle we go through in our everyday lives, especially here at Boise State,” said Kamulete.

 According to the Division of Student Affairs and Enrollment Management, 192 students who self-identified as refugees were enrolled at Boise State for the fall 2019 semester.

-“In his ‘free time,’ Shukuru is out in the community, helping recently arrived refugees navigate the grocery store, the Department of Motor Vehicles and doctor’s appointments.
-When does he sleep?
-What amazes me the most is that despite his active social and professional life, he is always calm and collected,” Masarik said.
-“And his laugh is contagious!”
+“In his ‘free time’ Shukuru is out in the community, helping recently arrived refugees navigate the grocery store, the Department of Motor Vehicles and doctor’s appointments.
+When does he sleep?” said Masarik.
+“What amazes me the most is that despite his active social and professional life, he is always calm and collected.
+And his laugh is contagious!”

 As more refugees seek safety and refuge in Boise and in Idaho, Kamulete offered two tips that anyone can implement to help newcomers feel welcome and happy in their new homes.

-“Just be open-hearted and willing to listen to them.
+“Just be open hearted, and willing to listen to them.
 If we don’t talk to them and try to understand, nothing can ever change.
 And advocacy: not everyone is willing enough to really speak up to these issues.
 Use your voice to do what you can.”